Table of Contents

 - General aching

 Hepatitis C is a liver disease caused by the hepatitis C virus (HCV).
-In 2012, The US Centers for Disease Control and Prevention (CDC) estimated that there were over three million Americans living with chronic (long-lasting) HCV.
-The World Health Organization estimates that 150 million people are chronically infected with HCV worldwide, and that three to four million more are infected each year.
+The US Centers for Disease Control and Prevention (CDC) estimates that there are approximately 2.4 million people living with chronic (long-lasting) HCV in the United States.
+The World Health Organization (WHO) estimates that 71 million people are chronically infected with HCV worldwide, and almost 400,000 people die from it each year.

-Approximately half of HIV-negative people clear HCV from their bodies without medical treatment within the first six months of becoming infected.
-For those living with HIV (HIV+), about one in five people will get rid of the virus without treatment.
-The majority of people do not clear HCV and go on to develop chronic infection.
+From 15 to 45 percent of people around the world clear (get rid of) HCV from their bodies without medical treatment within the first six months of acquiring HCV.
+Most people do not clear HCV on their own and go on to develop chronic infection.

 HCV is spread in the following ways: